aaronland/go-picturebook-flickr/README.md

 ```

 Where "{GO_FLICKR_API_CLIENT_URI}" is a valid [aaronland/go-flickr-api](https://github.com/aaronland/go-flickr-api) client URI.
 As of this writing the need to define the entirety of that client URI as a URL-escape strings is a tiresome chore which will be simplified in time.

+The `flickrapi://` caption handler works but should still be considered experimental.

 ### Filters